 Preheat oven to 350 degrees.

-In a large dutch oven over medium heat drizzle olive oil.
-Add onion, red pepper, garlic and carrots.
+In a large dutch oven over medium heat add onion, red bell pepper, garlic and carrots.
 Stirring occasionally until veggies are softened.
+Add vegetable broth as needed keep veggies from sticking to pan.

 Add Smokey Southwestern Seasoning, stir until veggies are covered with seasoning.